All Products

 Document Center

-You can use the backup download feature of ApsaraDB RDS for MySQL to export the snapshot backup file of your ApsaraDB RDS for MySQL instance that uses cloud disks as a CSV file or an SQL file.
-Then, you can use the CSV file or SQL file to restore the data of the RDS instance to a self-managed MySQL instance.
+You can use the backup download feature of RDS for MySQL to convert snapshot backup data from an RDS for MySQL instance into a CSV or SQL file.
+You can then download the file and restore it to a self-managed MySQL database on your local machine or an ECS (Elastic Compute Service) instance.

 Prerequisites